 How do I schedule an interview?

-Smith Super Saturdays provide each and every applicant the opportunity to formally present her or himself as a candidate to our part-time MBA community.
+Smith Super Saturdays provide each and every applicant the opportunity to formally present her or himself as a candidate to our flex MBA community.
 In addition, activities including networking sessions, workshops and panels round out the experience and provide a look into the professional network and culture that is uniquely Smith.
 While attendance is not required in order to gain formal admission, it is strongly encouraged.